 Since the passage of the 2018 ‘Farm Bill,’ CBD use has exploded in the United States.
 As a result, many new companies have emerged to take advantage of the rise in demand.
 At the beginning of the boom, CBD isolate was the most popular type of extract in the industry.
 As time has passed, most companies claim that full spectrum CBD is more beneficial.

-In this post, we will discuss the shift within the industry and why CBD isolate is still an incredibly beneficial form of cannabinoid.
+In this post, we will discuss the shift within the industry and why CBD isolate is still an incredibly beneficial form of the cannabinoid.

 What is CBD Isolate?